Semistable Reduction of Plane Quartics: Hyperelliptic Curves

 \end{tabular} \end{tabular} } \end{description} \end{description} The geometric genus of each component ($0$, $1$, $2$, or $3$) is indicated by its line thickness, from thinnest to thickest. \end{proposition}

-The diagrams in the classification above are adapted from \cite[Figure 2.2]{bommelcayley}.
+The diagrams in the classification above are adapted from \cite[Figure 2.2]{bommelcayley}, with slight modifications made using the Hobby-Editor tool \cite{hobbyeditor}.
 The enumeration of all stable types of a genus $g$ curve is a purely combinatorial problem and is well known (see for example \cite[Theorem 2.2.12]{chan2013tropical}).
 For completeness, we provide a proof demonstrating how all 42 types for genus $3$ can be systematically derived using the ``core and tails'' structure.

 \begin{proof} Let $C$ be a genus $3$ stable curve with $r$ $1$-tails and its core $C_c$.
 By definition, the core is an inseparable curve of genus $g(C_c) = 3-r$.
 Note that by Proposition \ref{prop:stable_via_canonical}, $C$ can have at most $2 g(C) - 2 = 4$ irreducible components, and hence the core $C_c$ can have at most $4-r$.